DonHulieo/duff/README.md

 - **Require:** Emulates Lua's default require function, using package.path, package.preload and package.loaded.
 Also precaches all modules labled as `file` in the `fxmanifest.lua` and any modules that are imported using the `require` function.
 - **Array:** A module for the creation and manipulation of consecutive integer indexed arrays, providing a number of Functional Programming methods.
+- **Async:** Allows you to call and return functions asynchronously, using promises.
+- **Bench:** Allows you to benchmark the performance of a function, and returns the time taken to execute the function in milliseconds.
 - **Bridge:** Provides common functions between different frameworks and libraries for use in creating cross-framework scripts.
 - **Locale:** Contains functions for localisation and translation, based on the i18n.lua library by kikito.
 - **Math:** Contains some useful math functions, including a `seedrng` function which generates a random seed based on the current time, and an improvement to the default lua `random` function.